EMI License in Lithuania

 - The requirements for the fitness and propriety of shareholders or holders of voting rights

-- An application form provided by the Bank of Lithuania
+- Bank of Lithuania application form

 - A document confirming the right of a representative to represent the applicant